There is no denying that videos matter in this day and age. Today, 81% of businesses use video as a marketing tool.

 This measures the number of leads or customers you have acquired thanks to a piece of video content.
 This is a vital metric to measure and difficult, as multiple factors go into a conversion.

-It is ideal to have an analytics platform like Google Analytics set up to help with understanding what role the video played in the conversion.
+It is ideal to have an analytics platform like Google Analytics set up to help understand what role the video played in the conversion.

-How to identify the right KPIs for measuring video success?
+How do we identify the correct KPIs for measuring video success?

 Different businesses have different priorities, and not every brand will have the same set of priority metrics for video marketing.
 Before launching your videos, therefore, sit with your team and determine the answers to the following questions: